doantumy/Blockchain/protocol.md

 ## Synchronization
 The following rules are used to keep the network in sync.
 - When a member generates a new `Cheese`, he broadcasts it to the network.
-- When a member connects to a new peer it queries for the latest `Cheese`.
+- When a member connects to a new peer he queries for the latest `Cheese`.
 - When a member encounters a `Cheese` that has an index larger than the current known `Cheese`,  he either adds the `New_Cheese` to his current `Cheese_Stack` or queries for the full `Cheese_Stack`.